KarolineH/robotic_capture/eos_camera_if/README.md

 # Quick start
 After following the set-up instructions, take a look at io_usage_examples.py, especially the top-level API calls: get_capture_parameters(), capture_image(), capture_video(), and show_live_preview().
-For HDMI recording, recording.py has some usage examples at the end of the file.
+For HDMI recording, recording.py has some usage examples at the end of the file. multi_camera_rec.py offers a class for synchronising the recording of videos with multiple EOS cameras.
+Usage examples are at the bottom of the file.

 # Camera Mode selection
 - Use PHOTO mode for capturing stills and also for maximum control over capture parameters, including ISO and autofocus